heoyangji/antifragile/README.md

 # antifragile
-Artificial Intelligence

-Intelligence

-is a self-reorganizing mechanism arising from recursive axiom collapse within multi-layer inference automata grounded in the FEP.
+Self-reorganizing mechanism arising from recursive axiom collapse within multi-layer inference automata grounded in the FEP.

+For intelligence to be artificial, it must take this form.

 <p align="center">
   <img src="homo.jpg" width="400"/>